HandsomeJeff/neo-python-workshop/part2_neopy.md

 * `{params}` is the type of input parameters, if any, that this contract accept.
 * `{returntype}` is the type of value, if any, that this contract returns.
 * `{needs_storage}` is a boolean that tells the blockchain if our contract requries storage.
-* `{needs_dynamic_invoke}` is a boolean that tells the blockchain if our contracts requires special conditions to execute.
+* `{needs_dynamic_invoke}` is a boolean that tells the blockchain if our contract requires special conditions to execute.
+* `{is_payable}` is a boolean that tells the blockchain if transactions/actions in our contract costs resources
 * `{test_params}` are the actual input parameter values that we might want to test with, if any.
 Note that `test` has to be typed.

 For `{params}` and `{returntype}`, the appropriate values for the commands are as follows: